How to use Konva with Rough.js

 }

-The full example can be found here RectRough.ts Also I didn’t create roughService by myself, just borrowed implementation from rough.js.
-The library uses context under the hood; it just doesn’t provide an API for that.
+By the way, I didn’t write roughService from scratch—I borrowed the implementation from rough.js.
+The library uses the context under the hood; it just doesn’t expose an API for it.